David Ralston: State Bar reprimand

-In 2016, Ralston and the state bar of Georgia reached a settlement, with the bar issuing a minor reprimand and Ralston admitting to inadvertently breaking bar rules, ending a years-long dispute.
+In 2014, Ralston was investigated by the Georgia Supreme Court following a complaint that he had ignored a client's case for years and had failed to communicate.
+In 2016, Ralston and the State Bar of Georgia reached a settlement, with the Georgia Bar issuing a minor reprimand and Ralston admitting to inadvertently breaking State Bar rules, ending a years-long dispute.
 He had previously faced disbarment.

 Court case delays

 In February 2019, the Atlanta Journal-Constitution and WSB-TV reported that Ralston regularly used his position as speaker to benefit his Blue Ridge-based private law practice.
 A 1905 state law (O.C.G.A. § 17-8-26) requires judges and prosecutors to defer to the schedules of any member of the general assembly who is also a practicing lawyer, and as speaker, Ralston was able to claim scheduling conflicts any time of year.
 By delaying court cases in this manner, Ralston was able to keep his clients free on bond for months or even years, while weakening court cases over time by letting memories fade and evidence expire.
 Some of Ralston's clients retained him specifically for these reasons.

 Journalists found that over the course of 21 cases, Ralston requested delays 57 times, and that on 76 of the 93 conflicting days, the legislature was not in session; he would commonly delay individual cases over a dozen times each.
 Charges against Ralston's clients who benefited from this include drunk driving, child molestation, and assault.

 In April 2019, an independent researcher reviewed Ralston's court cases across eight counties and found that from 2010 through 2019, Ralston delayed 226 cases a total of 966 times.
 Multiple attorneys wrote formal complaints to various judges regarding Ralston's delays.
 In response, Ralston said that the researcher "does not understand the legal system or the criminal justice system... [and] didn't have anything critical to say about my performance as speaker."

 The original law allowing this was amended over a century later in 2006 by SB 503.
 Previously, the law allowed representatives to delay court hearings only during the legislative session and for the following three weeks.
 A committee was formed to reconcile differences between the house and senate versions of SB 503, and Ralston himself was named a member.
 His exact role in crafting the current law's language is unknown.

 Little to no pushback from judges has been found.
 Ralston had been known to seek revenge on political opponents and, as speaker, controlled two seats on the investigative panel of the state judicial qualifications commission.
 Further, the Georgia legislature made itself exempt from the Georgia Open Records Act.